Invariance of cosmological number counts under disformal transformations: Introduction

+One may naively expect that true physical observables must be frame invariant.
+However, it may still be a tedious task to explicitly show this invariance in different physical frames.
+Previously, some interesting studies on thermodynamic quantities \cite{Nashed:2019yto} and finite time singularity correspondence for various $F(R)$ gravity theories \cite{Bahamonde:2016wmz} have been carried out for Einstein and Jordan frames.
+It is well known that conformal transformations leave physical observables invariant.
+In an earlier paper \cite{Francfort:2019ynz}, we had shown that some specific observables associated with the distribution of large scale structure remain invariant under a purely conformal transformation.
+It was discussed that while the (unobservable) matter power spectrum is frame dependent, the observable number counts do not depend on the choice of the frame.
+In this paper, we study whether these observables are invariant under the disformal transformations.
+As discussed in \cite{Bettoni:2013diz}, disformal transformations in the absence of the kinetic term represent a symmetry in the Horndeski action, analogous to conformal transformations and standard scalar-tensor theories, which indicates the invariance of physical observables.
 Since time and spatial coordinates are rescaled by the same factor under conformal transformations, they are usually referred to as the causality preserving transformations as the lightcone structure remains preserved.
 However, disformal transformations usually don't preserve causality as the time and spatial coordinates are rescaled by different factors.
 In order to ensure causal behaviour for all particles, one therefore requires the condition $\mathcal{B} <0$ everywhere.
-In fact, demanding that the disformally transformed metric is healthy and well defined everywhere, there arises a set of conditions that must be imposed on it: (i) It must be causal (ii) It must preserve Lorentzian signature (iii) The inverse must exist and be non-singular and (iv) The volume element must be non-singular.
+In fact, demanding that the disformally transformed metric is healthy and well defined everywhere, there arises a set of conditions that must be imposed on it: (i) it must be causal, (ii) it must preserve Lorentzian signature, (iii) the inverse must exist and be non-singular and (iv) the volume element must be non-singular.
 All these conditions will ensure that the disformal frame is also a well-defined physical frame and the physical observables, if correctly calculated, must therefore be independent of the choice of any frame.
-However, one must keep in mind that disformal transformations do not preserve the causal structure of lightcones.
-As a result, the photons geodesics are not null anymore and therefore, the lensing observables are affected.
-In other words, disformal transformations introduce a new coupling of the scalar field to the stress energy tensor thereby leading to modifications of gravitational lensing \cite{Bekenstein:1993fs,Wyman:2011mp} .